gunjandatta/sprest/README.md

 ##### Asynchronously
 ```
-// This will create the web object, set the async flag and not execute a request to the server
+// This will create the web object, set the asynchronous flag and not execute a request to the server
 (new $REST.Web_Async(false))
 // This will execute a request to the server to create a list
 .addList({